gil-cano/papiro/iterm2.rst

 Bibliografía
 ------------

+* `What is ZSH, and Why Should You Use It Instead of Bash? <https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/>`_
 * `Oh-My-ZSH <http://ohmyz.sh/>`_
 * `Become A Command-Line Power User With Oh-My-ZSH And Z <https://www.smashingmagazine.com/2015/07/become-command-line-power-user-oh-my-zsh-z/>`_
 * `Cobalt2 for iTerm2 and ZSH <https://github.com/wesbos/Cobalt2-iterm>`_
+* `How to Customize your Terminal with ZSH <https://hackernoon.com/how-to-trick-out-terminal-287c0e93fce0>`_
+* `Jazz Up Your ZSH Terminal In Seven Steps <https://medium.freecodecamp.org/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38>`_